makersacademy/CV/README.md

 - *Actor in plays "Gemelos" and "Sin Sangre", with more than 400 performances in Europe, Asia and America*
 - **Estudio Libelula** (June 2003 to March 2005)
-- *Composer and Producer for Advertisements*
+- *Music Composer and Producer for Advertisements*

 LINKS
 # https://www.nytimes.com/2007/07/12/theater/reviews/12geme.html